HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 **Explanation:**

-- We are guiding AI to create a Bootstrap grid row with three equal columns after the main section ensuring they are aligned in a single row, all styled and positioned correctly.
+- You are guiding AI to create a Bootstrap grid row with three equal columns after the main section ensuring they are aligned in a single row, all styled and positioned correctly.

 ## 7. **The Footer**

-We will now add a footer section to the webpage, providing consistent styling and information at the bottom of the page using Bootstrap.
+Now add a footer section to the webpage, providing consistent styling and information at the bottom of the page using Bootstrap.

 **Ask AI:**